glennj/exercism-cli-fish-wrapper/README.md

 * `test`
     - run test suite for this exercise
-    - only some tracks currently supported (the ones I've joined)
+    - enhances the builtin `exercism test` with some custom behaviour for some tracks.
 * `check`
     - run formatters and/or linters for this exercise
     - only some tracks currently supported